ulab-team/ulabsite/content/publication/2024-sunwebster-lincoln/index.md

 publication_short: ""

 # Summary.
 An optional shortened abstract.
-summary: This study adds geospatial information to pandemic-induced street experiments.
+summary: This paper provides empirical evidence on the co-evolution of metro and gated communities by examining China’s recent approaches to planning and funding metro extensions.

 tags:
+- infrastructure
+- local government
+- housing
-- street experiment
+- transportation

 featured: true